MicrosoftDocs/azure-docs/articles/digital-twins/how-to-create-azure-function.md

 Next, you can set up security access for the function using CLI or Azure portal.
 Choose either of these methods:

 ## Set up security access for the function app
-You can set up security access for the Azure Function App using one of these options:
+You can set up security access for the function app using one of these options:

 ### Option 1: Set up security access for the function app using CLI